simonseo/Front-End-WebDev/DAY-10-0627 Git 특강/README.md

 ##Git 재특강!
 #####in order to collaborate with teammates...
 [Git in CLI](http://learngitbranching.js.org/)
-be ware... pull and then push. don't mistakenly merge a remote branch into a local branch of a different name!
+be aware... pull and then push. don't mistakenly merge a remote branch into a local branch of a different name!

 ##TIL